RelNucAs/bns_nurates/README.md

-# bns_nurates: A GPU friendly library for neutrino opacities in C++ and Kokkos
+# BNSNURATES: A GPU friendly library for neutrino opacities written in c++ with GPU support

-bns_nurates requires the following dependencies:
+BNSNURATES requires the following dependencies:
-- A C++ compiler
+- A C++ compiler which supports c++17
 - The GNU scientific library
 - Kokkos
 - OpenMP

+## Installation

+BNSNURATES is a header-only library, so it can be simply included into your code, provided the requirements listed above are satisfied.
+The various headers are in the `include` directory.

+## Stand alone build and testing

 Clone the repository recursively to also clone Kokkos which is available as a submodule:
 ```